Table of Contents

 As individuals, it is quite easy for us to learn from our experiences.
 However, it may not be the case when we talk about learning from the experience as a part of a team.

 This is where a project wash-up comes into play.
-A project wash-up is a routine meeting that takes place after a project gets over.
+A wash-up meeting, or simply a wash-up session to work out what went well, what went wrong, and the lessons that can be learned.
 The sole purpose of a wash-up meeting is to review the project and allow all the members to learn from one another’s experiences.

 The wash-up process involves everyone in the team to analyze the project’s success and shortcomings and helps everyone list out the improvements they need to make for better results in the future.
 It is beneficial for the team members individually, and it also benefits the organization as a whole.